urban-plumber/urban-plumber.github.io/AU-Preston/plots/MUSE/index.md

 ### out of range: baseline

  - MUSE Qh max value of 655.5630 is greater than expected 600.0 [W/m2]
- - MUSE EvapF max value of 191.5600 is greater than expected 1.0 [1]
- - MUSE EvapF min value of -12.0913 is less than expected 0.0 [1]

 ### out of range: detailed

  - MUSE Qh max value of 633.2700 is greater than expected 600.0 [W/m2]
- - MUSE EvapF max value of 25.8868 is greater than expected 1.0 [1]
- - MUSE EvapF min value of -48.1030 is less than expected 0.0 [1]

 [Link to variable definitions](../modelattrs/variable_definitions.md)